-10% of High Learning Potential (HLP) children face significant personal hurdles, according to the most recent government statistics analysed by Potential Plus UK.
-These HLP learners are gifted, yet experience one or more special educational need or disability.
+10% of children with high learning potential face significant personal hurdles, according to the most recent government statistics analysed by Potential Plus UK.
+These learners are gifted, yet experience one or more special educational need or disability.
 Hence, they are often identified with the terms ‘Dual or Multiple Exceptionality’ (DME) or ‘Twice Exceptional’ (2e).

-Coping with these (DME) traits can be tricky; especially alongside a possible (HLP) tendency towards perfectionism.
+Coping with these (DME) traits can be tricky; especially alongside a possible tendency of children with high learning potential towards perfectionism.
 So, are there any role models who might encourage giving things a go and continuing to aim high despite challenges?
 Young people with DME can grow into fascinating teenagers and amazing adults, but may well need guidance to problem-solve a path through their own individual combination of strengths and difficulties.

 Teenage Actress Fights Bullying